Highlights

 “I was always fascinated with the molecular world and curious about how tiny arrangements of molecules lead to astonishing macroscopic behavior,” he added.
 It was this fascination with molecular behavior that led him to pursue a Master’s in chemical engineering at the Indian Institute of Science (IISc), Bangalore, after gaining a Bachelor’s in chemical engineering from National Institute of Technology, Jaipur, India.

 Rakesh began exploring the world of ions and molecules to understand their behavior in nano pores and to design better super capacitors.
 “I always wanted to know how research would be different in industry as compared to academia.
-And what inspired me to join TCS Research was the work by some of its senior scientists, which I was following very closely while at IISc,” he says, explaining why he chose to work as a scientist at TCS Research.
+And what inspired me to join TCS Research was the work by some of its senior scientists that I had followed very closely while at IISc,” he says, explaining why he chose to work as a scientist at TCS Research.

-Rakesh and team embarked on a bold journey to create a digital twin of the human skin to reduce, and ultimately (if possible) try and eliminate animal testing for pharmaceutical and cosmetic products.
+Rakesh and his team embarked on a bold journey to develop a digital twin of the human skin, ultimately trying to eliminate the need for animal testing in the production of pharmaceuticals and cosmetics.

-Despite setbacks, the team worked hard on their research for over a year and a half.
+The team worked for over a year and a half.
 Non-availability of prior experimental data in the public domain related to testing on real human skin was among their biggest challenges.

-“It was frustrating when things were not going in the right direction, but we had this hope and belief that if we were to succeed, it would be of immense contribution not only to the scientific community and TCS Research, but also to millions of people,” Rakesh says.
+“It was frustrating when things were not going in the right direction, but we kept moving forward with the hope and belief that if we were to succeed, it would be of immense contribution not only to the scientific community and TCS Research, but also to millions of people,” Rakesh says.

 The team validated models through minimal data obtained from scientific literature after extensive research.

-Rakesh’s first paper and patent on the digital twin of human skin was published and filed in 2015-16.
+Rakesh’s first paper and patent on the digital twin of human skin was published and filed, respectively, in 2015-16.
 It featured a microscopic transport model of the skin’s top layer.
-In 2017, the design was further detailed, and a full multiscale model was presented both in terms of the paper and the patent.
+In 2017, the design was detailed further, and a full multiscale model was presented via the paper and the patent—a milestone that the entire team is proud of till this day.

-Rakesh’s curiosity piqued at the onset of the pandemic in 2020 when following the discussions on virus detection on the social media handles of various global research laboratories.
+Rakesh’s curiosity piqued at the onset of the pandemic in 2020 while he followed social media chatter on the discussions around virus detection by global research laboratories.

-His team computationally designed nanomaterials that capture the natural phenomena of binding of SARS-CoV-2 virus to human lung cells and could be utilized for biosensing applications.
+His team computationally designed nanomaterials that capture the natural phenomena of the binding of the SARS-CoV-2 virus to human lung cells and could be used in biosensing applications.

-The invention proved useful at a time when laboratories were shut, and many internationally acclaimed groups were still tracing the characteristics of the virus.
-The research for proposing strategies to develop therapeutics and cure too were in the nascent stage.
+The development proved useful at a time when labs were shut, and many internationally acclaimed groups were still tracing the characteristics of the virus.
+The research on proposing strategies to develop therapeutics and a cure, too, were in nascent stages at that time.

-He applies his culinary skills to biological research in an interesting way.
-One of the assignments that he’s working on is to explore human taste.
+An assignment he’s currently working on involves exploring human taste.
 The team is applying artificial intelligence and machine learning to biological systems to develop new tastant molecules.

 “We can quantify the mass, length, distance, and time, but taste is always relative.
 How one designs new tastants for making flavorful products is not so straight forward and that’s where we are contributing to make it simple,” states Rakesh.